 Enter your plans for the use of technology to support instruction and the ways you plan to support your teachers in the integration of technology into the learning environment:

 Technology will be used as a tool to facilitate learning.
 Technology provides an avenue by which we can raise the level of thinking beyond knowledge and comprehension.
-An appropriate delivery model allows for students to implement strategies prompting thinking skills in the area of synthesis, analysis and evaluation.
-Technology allows for people to access knowledge they need which in turn allows them to take that knowledge and act upon it.
-Technology in the curriculum will allow students to author assignments using higher level thinking strategies.
-Curriculum is no longer driven by book companies but by standards set forth by national, state and local educators.
+An appropriate delivery model allows for students to implement strategies prompting thinking skills in the area of synthesis, analysis, and evaluation.
+Technology allows for people to access the knowledge they need which in turn allows them to take that knowledge and act upon it.
+Technology in the curriculum will allow students to author assignments using higher-level thinking strategies.
+The curriculum is no longer driven by book companies but by standards set forth by national, state and local educators.
 Technology will allow for integrated lessons that not only address the many learning styles of our students but will allow teachers to more successfully cover the indicators which have been identified that students must know for No Child Left Behind.

 Assessments are mentioned but it is not clear how the data collected is used in decision making.